+3 Credit Hours (3 Theory Hours)

-Prerequisites: PHL101, HST101, or faculty
+Prerequisites: PHL101, HST101 or faculty

+approval.

 HST 301 is a humanities course in the Methodist College's LENSES/General Education program.
 This course is designed to involve the student in the study of different experiences of sufferings that individuals experience because of their belonging to a community.
 To such end, we will discuss philosophical texts that approach suffering and connect it with forgiveness, and we will apply these texts to two of the following three historical situations: slavery in North America, holocaust in Europe, and communist prisons in Eastern Europe.
 The course has two dimensions.
 On the one hand, it is historical, and it discusses two historical events.
 On the other hand, it also has a philosophical aspect, and it explores the possibility of forgiveness when persecuted.
-UD, HUM, DEI, SW
+UD, HUM, CS, SW